 Sunday: Noon to 7 p.m.

-Bootcamp: A challenging cardio and strength training combination focused on fat burn and muscle tone.
+Boot Camp is a challenging cardio and strength training combination focused on fat burn and muscle tone.

-Boxing: Using the elements and fundamentals of boxing to provide a vigorous workout.
+Boxing uses the elements and fundamentals of boxing to provide a vigorous workout.

 The Personal Training program offers you to have one-on-one sessions with a qualified personal trainer.
 The team of personal trainers will design a customized fitness program, and provide the motivation needed to accomplish your fitness goals.